Alloy 625 Nickel Plate, AMS 5599

 - Columbium plus Tantalum 4%

 Standard Inventory Specifications

-Non-magnetic.
-Alloy 625 can be used for parts requiring both corrosion and oxidation resistance up to 2000ºF (1093°C).
-This alloy is exceptionally resistant to crevice corrosion and stress corrosion cracking and to chemical attack in both highly oxidizing to moderately reducing conditions.
-Alloy 625 is virtually immune to corrosion in marine environments and is used extensively in the hot section of jet engines and in high temperature corrosive environments in the chemical processing industry.
-The alloy has outstanding resistance to creep and stress rupture up to 1200ºF (649°C), and oxidation and scaling resistance up to 2000ºF (1093°C).
+- Non-magnetic.
+Alloy 625 nickel plate can be used for parts requiring both corrosion and oxidation resistance up to 2000ºF (1093°C).
+This grade is exceptionally resistant to crevice corrosion and stress corrosion cracking and to chemical attack in both highly oxidizing to moderately reducing conditions.
+Alloy 625 nickel plate is virtually immune to corrosion in marine environments and is used extensively in the hot section of jet engines and in high temperature corrosive environments in the chemical processing industry.
+The grade has outstanding resistance to creep and stress rupture up to 1200ºF (649°C), and oxidation and scaling resistance up to 2000ºF (1093°C).

-Hardness of Aerodyne stock is typically 185 BHN.
+- Hardness of Aerodyne stock is typically 185 BHN.
 The microstructure remains austenitic at both elevated and low temperatures.
-Alloy 625 cannot be hardened by heat treatment but can be hardened by cold working.
-During cold working, Alloy 625 work hardens more rapidly than austenitic stainless steels.
+Alloy 625 nickel plate cannot be hardened by heat treatment but can be hardened by cold working.
+During cold working, this grade work hardens more rapidly than austenitic stainless steels.

-Alloy 625 can be welded by most customary techniques, such as inert gas tungsten arc (TIG), gas metal arc welding (GMAW), plasma, electron beam, submerged arc and resistance welding.
-If excessive heat input and oxidation are avoided during welding, Alloy 625 can be put into service without any subsequent postweld thermal treatments.
+- Alloy 625 nickel plate can be welded by most customary techniques, such as inert gas tungsten arc (TIG), gas metal arc welding (GMAW), plasma, electron beam, submerged arc and resistance welding.
+If excessive heat input and oxidation are avoided during welding, This grade can be put into service without any subsequent postweld thermal treatments.